The Clifford theory of the n-qubit Clifford group

 The Clifford group $\text{Cliff}(n)$ is generated by the Hadamard ($H$) and Phase ($S$) gates on each qubit (i.e. on each tensor factor), and Controlled-Z ($CZ$) gate on each pair of qubits, along with phases.
 In matrix form these gates are

 Operators that are $n$-fold tensor products only of $2$-by-$2$ matrices are said to consist only of single-qubit operations.
-If an operator has $4$-by-$4$ matrices in its decomposition, such as $CZ$ that do not decompose further into tensor factors, it is said to contain multi-qubit, or entangling, operations.
+If an operator has $4$-by-$4$ matrices in its tensor decomposition, such as $CZ$ that do not decompose further into tensor factors, it is said to contain multi-qubit operations.